onerayhan/cs210_trend_followers/README.md

 -----------------------------------------------

 # Links to resources
-- Here data and trained model's source is shared thorugh google drive since they are significantly big in size or quantity
+- Here data and trained model's source is shared through google drive since they are significantly big in size or quantity
 ------------------------------------------------------------
 ## Link to the Trained Model
 - Trained Model can be directly downloaded and tuned for live sentiment analysis.